melt-umn/ableC-lvars/README.md

 Lvar<a>* lvar = makeLvar(leqFunc, lubFunc, displayFunc, freeFunc)
 ```

-Programmers may also choose to create an LVar from a destructive lattice (as discussed previously) as follows:
+Programmers may also choose to create an LVar from a destructive lattice as follows:

 ```c
 Lvar<a>* lvar = destr_makeLvar(leqFunc, lubFunc)